 The assessment of impacts is largely based on the Department of Environmental Affairs and Tourism's (1998) Guideline Document: Environmental Impact Assessment Regulations.
-The assessment will consider impacts arising from the proposed activities of the project both before and after the implementation of appropriate mitigation measures.
+The assessment will consider impacts

 The impacts are assessed according to the criteria outlined in this section.
 Each issue is ranked according to extent, duration, magnitude (intensity) and probability.
 From these criteria, a significance rating is obtained, the method and formula is described below.
 Where possible, mitigation recommendations have been made and are presented in tabular form.